 Add ½ cup of SALTED butter.
-Usually I say it doesn’t matter what kind of butter you use, but in this case use salted if at all possible.
+Usually I say it doesn't matter what kind of butter you use, but in this case use salted if at all possible.
 For some reason the salted better makes it easier to make the caramel.
-If you do not have salted butter, add in about ¼ tsp of sea salt to the inner pot along with the butter.
+If you do not have salted butter, add in about ¼ teaspoon of sea salt to the inner pot along with the butter.

 Add in the ½ cup of corn syrup and the 1 cup of brown sugar.
 Turn on the Ninja Foodi on high sear/sauté and stir while the sugars and butter melt.